How to Support Your Mental Health by Connecting with Nature

 Have you ever watched the way a tree sways, how the wind helps them dance, and wondered what it must be like to be absorbed in nature?
 To allow yourself to surrender to the breeze without panicking at the thought of losing control?
 And, somehow, swaying is exactly what you’re meant to be doing?
 There is so much that nature can teach us about slowing down, taking a moment to breathe, letting go, and tuning into our feelings.
 Grounding ourselves in nature can be used as a tool to help us heal our wounds, just as sustainability can help to heal the wounds humankind has inflicted on our Earth.

-May is Mental Health Awareness Month, and as baddies who occasionally find themselves dissociating while staring at moss in a river and thinking, “oh, to be moss,” we are reflecting on how nature has helped us find solace amongst the green
+As baddies who occasionally find themselves dissociating while staring at moss in a river and thinking, “oh, to be moss,” we are reflecting on how nature has helped us find solace amongst the green.

 The Science Behind Earth Love & Self-Care